dalesgit/wiki-vim/pages/Epiphany 7 final.md

 > During the civil wars in feudal Japan, an invading army would quickly sweep into a town and take control.
 In one particular village, everyone fled just before the army arrived - everyone except the Zen monk.
 Curious about this old fellow, the general went to the temple to see for himself what kind of man this monk was.
 When he wasn't treated with the deference and submissiveness to which he was accustomed, the general burst into anger.
 "You fool," he shouted as he reached for his sword, "don't you realize you are standing before a man who could run you through without blinking an eye!"
 But despite the threat, the master seemed unmoved.
 "And do you realize," the master replied calmly, "that you are standing before a man who can let you run me through without blinking an eye?"[^1]

+We pay attention to a bewildering amount of voices claiming to be authoritative.
+We make choices that affect people's lives, even unto life and death, on the basis of what we take to be authoritative.

 Who are the authorities that we listen to?
-That changes our lives?
+Authorities that change our lives?
+Right from wrong.
+How do we decide?
 Chesterton said,

 > **“The word "good" has many meanings.
 For example, if a man were to shoot his grandmother at a range of five hundred yards, I should call him a good shot, but not necessarily a good man.”**

+He also said,

+> **To have a right to do a thing is not at all the same as to be right in doing it**.

+In another place he said,

+> **Fallacies do not cease to be fallacies because they become fashions.**

-For many of us the political landscape is burning within us.
-But in an effort to not take ourselves too seriously, Chesterton said about that,
+For some of us the political decision-making at work around us has seemed to turn the world upside down.
+For good or for ill.
+But we take political decisions too seriously, Chesterton said about that,

 > The whole modern world has divided itself into Conservatives and Progressives.
 The business of Progressives is to go on making mistakes.
 The business of Conservatives is to prevent mistakes from being corrected.

-Who is the we and who is the them?
-That's an important question.
-Jesus had something to say about it.
+At least one authority, however, has said,

-> I say to you that listen, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.
+> "I say to you that listen, Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.
 If anyone strikes you on the cheek, offer the other also; and from anyone who takes away your coat do not withhold even your shirt.
 Give to everyone who begs from you; and if anyone takes away your goods, do not ask for them again.
 Do to others as you would have them do to you.

+Who is the we and who is the them?
+That's an important question.
+Jesus thought it was important, too, at least the gospel writers thought so.

 Wait?
 What?